Make and prove a conjecture about the cyclic quadrilateral inscribed in a circle of radius r that has the maximum perimeter and the maximum area.

 A hexagon, with sides alternately a and b units in length, is inscribed in a circle.
 How big is the radius of the circle?

-the square of the area of the sloping face.
+In a right-angled tetrahedron prove that the sum of the squares of the areas of the 3 faces in mutually perpendicular planes equals the square of the area of the sloping face.
 A generalisation. . . .

 Given a square ABCD of sides 10 cm, and using the corners as centres, construct four quadrants with radius 10 cm each inside the square.
 The four arcs intersect at P, Q, R and S. Find the. . . .